 - copy e:\*.* /s/e/f g:

-Alternatively, you can copy the entire content of OS from an ISO image to the USB manually.
+Alternatively, you can copy the entire content of the OS from an ISO image to the USB manually.

 To do this, go to the 'My Computer' window, right-click on the DVD drive where you put the ISO image, select Open to view the contents.
 Copy all the files and folders on the DVD to the USB drive.
-Congratulations, you've succeeded in creating bootable USB without any software!
+Congratulations, you've succeeded in creating a bootable USB without any software!

 Conclusion: think about a bit more

 That's the overall process to create a bootable USB hard drive using cmd.
 Apparently, this is an advanced approach for experienced users only.
-What about the majority who know little about the CMD skills?
+What about the majority who know little about CMD skills?
 Will they be able to handle the long list of steps, most importantly, without making mistakes?

 - Skip the tedious procedure of formatting the USB hard drive and copying Windows installation.